 I have always struggled with a lack of patience, and have always wondered how teachers do it!
 But I think as I am just teaching my son, I am far more patient than I actually realised!
 Now don’t get me wrong there is no way I could teach a class full of children.

 This is the biggest thing I hear from people.
 But, how do you socialise him!
 Now, we are fairly lucky as we live in a little village and Freddie already had lots of friends he had made at school.
 So we arrange lots of play dates, he goes to rugby on a Friday and a Sunday.
-He goes to a musical theatre school on a Saturday, and has swimming lessons.
+He goes to a musical theater school on a Saturday with his new violin cases, and has swimming lessons.
 A friend of his also started his homeschool journey at the same time, so we try and get together at least once a week.

 Now no one ever talks about this!
 I am with Freddie 24 hours a day, 365 days a year!
 I absolutely love it, but sometimes it is hard.
 When he goes to rugby I now don’t go.
 His dad takes him (he helps with coaching too) so we both get a bit of a break from each other.
 I actually do this more for him than me.
 As all I am doing is either working or cleaning the house!
 We even tend to socialise together, most of my friends are his friends parents, so when we go to each others houses (which we try to do at least once a week) he will come and play.
 Date nights are also incredibly rare, but we do have a weekend planned in London to have lunch at the Ritz and then go to the opera, so I can’t wait!